Parmeggiani-Lab/elfin-ui/resources/tutorial/README.md

  * `Add Module` (formerly called "Place Module")
     * Adds a new module to the scene at origin or the current selection.
     * Short form: `#addm`
-    * Automatically creates a new network and places the newly added module under that network.
+    * Automatically creates a new network and places the newly added module und er that network.
     * Only available <b>when nothing is selected</b>.
  * `Extrude Module`
     * Add a module to the N- or C-Terminus of the selected module.